plantinformatics/pretzel-input-generator/README.md

 ## Pipeline overview

-The pipeline requires approximately 1 cpu-day, but as many processes can run independently, the real run-time is much shorter.
+The pipeline requires approximately 1 cpu-day, but as many processes can run independently, the real run-time is much shorter if suitable compute resources are available.

 If `-with-dag dag.dot` is specified, nextflow outputs a DOT language representation of the pipeline, as presented below.